HtmlUnit/htmlunit-neko/README.md

  * a new interface org.htmlunit.cyberneko.xerces.util.EncodingTranslator was introduced
  * a new property 'http://cyberneko.org/html/properties/encoding-translator' is now supported
-   * you set the property to a different EncodingTranslator if you like
+   * set the property to a different EncodingTranslator if you like
  * the new class org.htmlunit.cyberneko.xerces.util.StandardEncodingTranslator implements the new mapping
- * the (old) class org.htmlunit.cyberneko.xerces.util.EncodingMap is still there; you can use this as encoding translator if you like to have the old translation behavior
+ * the (old) class org.htmlunit.cyberneko.xerces.util.EncodingMap is still there; you can use this as encoding translator if you like to have the old translation behavior (parser.setProperty(HTMLScanner.ENCODING_TRANSLATOR, EncodingMap.INSTANCE);)

 ## Porting from 2.x to 3.x